Stephen C. Pepper

 A great bridge-builder for

-cultural interflow between East and West
+cultural interflow between East

 And truly a consummate artist